oju-31/db-checker-infra/design.md

 Run MySQL and Redis inside a Kubernetes cluster (e.g., on Amazon EKS or self-managed Kubernetes on EC2).

 MySQL:
 Deploy via StatefulSets with persistent volumes (EBS).
-Use operators like Percona XtraDB Cluster Operator or Vitess for replication, failover, and scaling.
+Use operators like Vitess for replication, failover, and scaling.
-Ensure backups (Velero or snapshots), monitoring, and controlled failover.
+Ensure backups (snapshots), monitoring, and controlled failover.
 Redis:
-Deploy using StatefulSets with Redis Sentinel or Redis Cluster.
+Deploy using StatefulSets with Redis Cluster.
 Tools like Redis Operator can automate failover and scaling.
 Use persistent volumes if durability is required.

 Application Changes